Medicine is the general term used to describe what doctors do to assist you to care for your health and well-being.

 There are limited if any, New Zealand hospital places available for international students and an internship placement in a New Zealand hospital is not guaranteed for international students.

-Applications are also considered in the Graduate category and Alternative category (for allied health professionals and mature graduates).
+Applications are also considered in the Graduate category and Alternative category (for allied health professionals and those who graduated more than three years ago).

 Persons who do not hold New Zealand citizenship or permanent residence should address their enquiries to the University’s International Office.